Rabbitory/Rabbitory.github.io/docs/ArchitectureOverview.md

 - Alarms: User-defined memory or storage thresholds
 - Backups: Snapshots of RabbitMQ configurations including policies, exchanges, users, permissions, and queues

-RabbitMQ instances are not persistent.
-If the EC2 hosting a RabbitMQ broker goes down, any queued messages are lost, and the instance is assigned a new IP address.
-However, since the core configuration and plugin data are preserved in DynamoDB, the instance can recover its settings without manual reconfiguration—unless it was terminated.
-Backups are also stored in DynamoDB and can be created at any time.
-Users can download these backups through the Control Panel’s Backups page, making it easy to restore the state when needed.
-In contrast, the Control Panel runs on a persistent EC2 instance and uses PM2 to ensure the app is restarted automatically after a reboot.
-Thanks to this persistence, the Control Panel can always reconnect to DynamoDB on startup and continue serving accurate data to users.
+DynamoDB plays a key role in Rabbitory’s architecture by storing core configuration, the RabbitMQ Management UI credentials, instance backups, and alarm data.
+Since RabbitMQ instances aren’t persistent, an EC2 reboot wipes messages and assigns a new IP address.
+DynamoDB ensures that configuration data survives through restarts.
+Users can also create backups at any time, stored as JSON in DynamoDB and downloadable from the Control Panel.

+The Control Panel itself runs on a persistent EC2 instance using PM2 to handle restarts.
+Because of this, it can always reconnedct to DynamoDB and serve accurate instance data after a reboot.